fbpx

 Gold Line: Sprinkles of Inspiration | confettiandbliss.com

 What Halloween appetizers will you serve this year?
-Would you like to make these mummy dogs with eyes?
+Are you excited to make these mummy hot dogs?
 Or do you prefer hot dog fingers with no eyes?
-Share your thoughts below!
+Share your thoughts below.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.